 What to Do in a Hit-and-Run?

-Sometimes, a driver will flee an accident scene because they don’t have insurance.
+Sometimes, a driver will flee an accident scene because they don’t have car insurance.
 Do your best to get the license plate number and other identifying features of the vehicle with a photo.
 Even a partial license plate is better than nothing.

 Give any information you obtained about the other driver and their vehicle to the police when you make your report.
 They might be able to pull the driver’s insurance record for you through their computer system.
 You’ll also cover your own legal obligations and boost your case by sharing your side of the story.

-If the other driver has no insurance and you’ve called the police, they will cite the other driver for it.
+If the other driver has no auto insurance coverage and you’ve called the police, they will cite the other driver for it.
 Then, you’ll need to file a claim with your own insurance company about the matter.
 Most policies have uninsured motorist coverage.

 One trick an uninsured driver may pull is to offer you cash on the spot after a wreck.
 If you take that cash, it won’t matter if they have car insurance.
 It will appear as if you already accepted compensation, and that’s grounds to deny your claim.